1 July 2022

 • Designing your marketing and sales process

-• Managing your marketing team
+• Managing your marketing operations

 • Setting goals and holding your team/partners accountable